ML-AI-Community/ml-ai/fake-news-detection/README.md

 ## References

-Below articles are highly recommended!
+Below articles are highly recommended, we have used below articles learning in fake-news-detection project.

 https://towardsdatascience.com/a-beginners-guide-to-word-embedding-with-gensim-word2vec-model-5970fa56cc92